 Make sure you stay within the Concessional Contribution Cap – see tip.

-Tip: Note that your SG (employer contribution) plus any Personal or Voluntary contribution (as explained above) do have a yearly cap of $25,000 (rising to $30,000 from 1st July, 2014).
+Tip: Note that your SG (employer contribution) plus any Personal or Voluntary contribution (as explained above) do have a yearly cap of $30,000.
 This is called a Concessional Contribution Cap.
-This means that in order to ensure you’re benefiting from the 15% tax rate, all your contributions need to be less than the cap limit (of $25,000).
+This means that in order to ensure you’re benefiting from the 15% tax rate, all your contributions need to be less than the cap limit (of $30,000).

 Make a contribution to your super from your personal money.

 You do this if you have some extra money you’d like to put into your super.
 There is no additional tax claim you can make for this money, but of course it’s additional money in your super fund.
-The current maximum you can put into your super this way each year is $150,000 (increasing to $180,000 from 1st July, 2014).
-People aged under 65 in a financial year can bring forward two years of future entitlements averaged over a three year period, giving them a cap of $450,000 over a three year period.
+The current maximum you can put into your super this way each year is $180,000.
+People aged under 65 on 1 July in a financial year can bring forward two years of future entitlements averaged over a three year period, giving them a cap of $540,000 over a three year period.